S2KtheGeek/Online-Examination-System/README.md

 # This is a Simple project to show CURD feature using a database
-This is done as for the MCA 5
+This is done as for the Software Project Planning Subject in MCA 5
 ## Author

 ```
 Name: Subhra Samir Kundu
 ```
 [Website](https://s2kthegeek.github.io/)

 [Email](subhrasamirk@gmail.com)

 [YouTube](https://www.youtube.com/c/SubhraTheGeek)